Zscaler, Inc. (ZS): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Zscaler's initial funding included a $12 million Series A round led by Norwest Venture Partners in 2008.
-This initial capital was crucial for developing their cloud-based security platform.
+The initial funding that fueled platform development was a Series A round in 2008, totaling $12 million, led by Norwest Venture Partners.
+This capital was crucial for building out their cloud-based security platform.

 Year Key Event Significance

-2017 Achieved Unicorn Status Valued at over $1 billion, marking it as a significant player in the cybersecurity industry.
+2017 Achieved Unicorn Status Valued at over $1 billion, marking Zscaler as a major player in the cybersecurity space.

-2018 Initial Public Offering (IPO) Went public on the NASDAQ, raising $192 million and providing capital for further expansion and innovation.
+2018 Initial Public Offering (IPO) Went public on the NASDAQ, raising $192 million for expansion and innovation.

 Zscaler, Inc. (ZS) Ownership Structure

-Zscaler, Inc. is a public company, trading on the Nasdaq Global Select Market under the ticker symbol ZS.
+Zscaler, Inc. is a publicly traded company on the NASDAQ Global Select Market under the ticker symbol ZS, meaning its ownership is distributed among institutional investors, company insiders, and the general public.

 Shareholder Type Ownership, % Notes